Updated on January 16, 2023, with updated screenshots from H&R Block software for 2022 tax filing. If you use other tax software, see:

 Taxable Income from Backdoor Roth

-After going through all these, let’s confirm how you are taxed on the backdoor Roth.
+After going through all these, let’s confirm how you’re taxed on the Backdoor Roth.

-Click on Forms on the top and open Form 1040.
+Click on Forms on the top and open Form 1040 and Schedules 1-3.
 Click on Hide Mini WS.
-Scroll down to line 15.
+Scroll down to lines 4a and 4b.

-It shows $5,530 in Roth conversion, $28 of which is taxable.
-The taxable income came out to $28 not $30 due to some rounding in the calculation.
-If you are married filing jointly and both of you did backdoor Roth, the amounts here will show double.
+It shows $6,200 in IRA distributions, $198 of which is taxable.
+The taxable income came out to $198, not $200, due to some rounding in the calculation.
+If you are married filing jointly and both of you did a backdoor Roth, the numbers here will show double.